ACCUMULATING SNOW HAS ENDED, BUT CLOUDS REMAIN

 Your First Alert Weather Forecast:

-It’s a FIRST ALERT WEATHER DAY...
-The roads across northeast Wisconsin are slippery from last night’s snow.
-Snow totals ranged from an inch or two in the Northwoods, to half a foot along the lakeshore.
-Plow crews are out and about clearing off the snow.
-We encourage you to give them, first responders, and tow truck drivers plenty of room as they work during the morning commute.

-Any leftover flakes and freezing drizzle should come to an end by this afternoon.
-Skies will be generally cloudy with a few glimpses of afternoon sun.
-Temperatures will hold steady in the lower 30s across eastern Wisconsin, with 20s to the north.
+Flurries and freezing mist ends this afternoon.
+Skies will be generally cloudy with maybe a few glimpses of afternoon sun.
+Temperatures will slowly drop into the 20s, as a brisk west wind brings in some colder air.
+Low temperatures tonight will be in the teens, with some single digits in northcentral Wisconsin.

 It looks like we’ll have dry weather for New Year’s Eve.
 Around midnight as we usher in the new year, temperatures will be in cold low to mid teens.